In this Article

-AVERAGEA Function Description:
+AVERAGEA Function Overview

 The AVERAGEA Function Averages a series.
 Blank values are ignored.
 Text and and the logical value FALSE are treated as 0.
 The logical value TRUE counts as 1.

-Syntax and Arguments:
+AVERAGEA function Syntax and inputs:

 array – An array of numbers.

 The Excel AVERAGEA Function gives you the average (arithmetic mean) of a range of values.
 The values can include numbers, cell references, cell ranges, constants, or arrays.